linonetwo/bluetooth-reader-app/README.md

 # bluetooth-reader-app

-Read buletooth and display data.
+Read from buletooth and display data.

 ## Tech